ThinkPad 700: Reception

-The 700 and 700C were given good reception, being called "the finest notebooks on the market" by PC Magazine which also complimented its design by saying "After years of un-distinguished portables, IBM has finally gotten it right" and a review by BYTE Magazine said "The IBM ThinkPad 700C notebook wins the award for the most innovative design".
+The 700 and 700C were given good reception, being called "the finest notebooks on the market" by PC Magazine which also complimented its design by saying "After years of undistinguished portables, IBM has finally got it right" and a review by BYTE Magazine said "The IBM ThinkPad 700C notebook wins the award for the most innovative design".
 PC Computing gave its annual "most valuable product" to the ThinkPad 700C, describing it as "a clear standout by its combination of speed, beauty, hard-nosed practicality, and, yes, grace".

-The 700C was given a 8.0 rating in a review by InfoWorld, and many of the praise went to the 700C's active matrix color display which was said to have rich, bright colors and crisp text, and was bigger and better than competitors.
+The 700C was given an 8.0 rating in a review by InfoWorld, and many of the praise went to the 700C's active matrix color display which was said to have rich, bright colors and crisp text, and was bigger and better than competitors.
 The keyboard was also given good reviews, saying it is solid feeling and has quick responsiveness.

 A 700C review from Computerworld noted that the implementation of the Advanced Power Management 1.0 specification by Microsoft resulted in a long battery life.

 The only cons given about the 700 series by some reviews was the increased weight and size, along with the more expensive price tag and lower battery life.